stateio/stateio.github.com/source/_posts/2012-11-09-hacking-letterpress.markdown

 other things, access an app's directory and modify the files there on any iPhone.
 (It's my understanding that they're using undocumented calls in the library iTunes uses for syncing in order to pull this off.)

-Since I didn't want to rely on a third party paid tool like iExplorer, I decided to use libimobiledevice.
+Since I didn't want to rely on a paid tool like iExplorer, I decided to use [libimobiledevice](http://www.libimobiledevice.org/).
+Libimobiledevice is an open-source library for talking to iDevices over USB.
-[libimobiledevice](http://www.libimobiledevice.org/).
-Libimobiledevice
-is an open-source library for talking to iDevices over USB.
 It's capable of providing access to the filesystem, the iPhone internals, and much more.
 Libimobiledevice supports both OS X and Linux.

-So, I wrote a ruby gem that acts as an adapter for libimobiledevice and exposes some of the API calls in an object-oriented way.
+I wrote a ruby gem that acts as an adapter for libimobiledevice and exposes some of the API calls in an object-oriented way.
 It's available on github as [imobiledevice](https://github.com/stateio/imobiledevice).
 So far, I have implemented only the small subset of libimobiledevice that I need,